siddrrsh/SportsAI/README.md

 ![Joint Positions](positions.png)

-Using the law of cosines, we can then extract the angles between certain joints"
+Using the law of cosines, we can then extract the angles between certain joints:

 ![Joint Angles](angles.png)